dansomrob/dansomrob.github.io/_posts/2022-01-26-happiness.md

 Zelenski, Sobocko & Whelan's [paper](https://www.researchgate.net/publication/263047178_Introversion_Solitude_and_Subjective_Well-Being) found that

-> **introverts enjoy social interactions about as much as extraverts** ... extraverts report more positive affect than introverts even when alone ... **introverts may be less prone to notice or seek out pleasant situations, and less likely to maintain positive feelings**
+> **introverts enjoy social interactions about as much as extraverts** ... extraverts report more positive affect than introverts even when alone ... introverts may be less prone to notice or seek out pleasant situations, and less likely to maintain positive feelings

 It has [been shown](https://twitter.com/robkhenderson/status/1488214540139606025) that when instructed to behave in an extraverted manor, both introverts and extraverts felt better than when instructed to behave in an introverted manor.
 The trait of extraversion is related to positive emotions.

 #### Education
 [This](https://www.sciencedirect.com/science/article/pii/S0167487017302210) paper by Ingebjørg Kristoffersen shows that that there is no correlation between education and happiness

-> this suggests **people with higher levels of education tend to have higher expectations of life circumstances**, but **do not systematically differ in their ability to meet their expectations**.
+> this suggests people with higher levels of education tend to have higher expectations of life circumstances, but do not systematically differ in their ability to meet their expectations.
 Consequently, the **overall association between education and life satisfaction is neutral**.

 #### Extra-curricular